BlackCapCoder/breakout/doc.md

 # Workflow

 We have worked on separate things over git.
-We kept a list of shit that needed to be done on our github page, and would pick something off it to work on.
+We kept a list of things that needed to be done on our github page, and would pick something off of it to work on.
 We have also been discussing implementation details over irc, and irl.